rvbug/NLP/transformers/README.md

 This vector is then passed to the **Decoder layer** as inputs to generate output sequence.
 You can think of Context Vector as compact representation of the inputs capturing the  semantic meaning.
 Disadvtange - If the sequences are very long then performance drops drastically as the input information can be lost.

+So, instead of encoding input to fixed sized context vector, what can be done?

 ## Attention

-To solve the above challenge with **`Fixed sized Context Vector`**, Attention is used.
+Instead of encoding the input sequence into a single fixed context vector, can we build a context vector for each output time step?
+This is known as Attention
 It is also known as the retrival process by using the weighted average of values

+### Query & Key

+### Values